 - Pay necessary attention to memorize them bedtime, exercise time, and playtime.

 - And more importantly!
 Don’t get frustrated when you feel your furball is not getting your point.
 Don’t punish him, and don’t even raise your voice.
 Consequently, you’ll lose his trust, and things will become hard for you.

 You can make the training a happy training by keeping in mind these tips.
 Though these aren’t hard and fast rules, many owners claim them helpful.

 Mini Goldendoodles are incredibly smart- especially for small dogs.
 Their mental capacity is the same as larger Goldendoodle breeds, and they can learn tons of commands and tricks.

 They’re also very observant animals and will quickly pick up new habits that you try to impress on them, whether it’s a new eating habit, sleeping schedule, or behavior pattern.

-Barking is the way of communication amongst all dogs.
+Barking is a way of communication among all dogs.
 They bark and howl whenever they want to express anything.
 But, there are reasons behind every barking.

 As long as the matter of mini Goldendoodles is concerned, their owners state that they bark a lot.
 Here are the common reasons for their barking.
 Try to understand them whenever they bark excessively.